List of Black Jack episodes

 The following is a list of TV episodes and OVAs for the Japanese anime Black Jack produced by Tezuka Productions.
 The OVAs were directed by Osamu Dezaki, while the television series episodes were directed by Makoto Tezuka and Satoshi Kuwabara respectively.

 List of episodes

 Black Jack OVA series (1993-2011)

 The first ten Black Jack OVAs were first released between December 12, 1993 and July 25, 2000.
 Two further episodes were released on December 16, 2011, also referred to as Black Jack and Black Jack Final, based on storyboards and other production work left behind by Osamu Dezaki.

 Black Jack: The Boy Who Came from the Sky (2000)

-This OVA was a standalone 22-minute special installment produced as an exclusive supplement for the Black Jack Limited Edition Box gift set in March 22, 2000, the story was based faithfully on the chapter story from the manga titled "The Boy Who Came from the Sky".
+This OVA was a standalone 22-minute installment produced as an exclusive supplement for the Black Jack Limited Edition Box gift set in March 22, 2000, the story was based faithfully on the chapter story from the manga titled "The Boy Who Came from the Sky".